tamler/wyreup-mcp/README.md

 ## Features

 - **Local MCP Server**: Runs on your machine, exposing tools via HTTP.
-- **`wyreup.json` Manifest**: A simple JSON file to declare your automation tools, their inputs, outputs, webhook endpoints, and async behavior.
+- **`wyreup.json` Manifest**: A simple JSON file to declare your automation tools, their inputs, outputs, direct URLs, authentication methods, and async behavior.
 - **MCP Compliant**: Implements standard MCP discovery endpoints (`/mcp/capabilities`, `/mcp/tools`).
-- **Webhook Proxy**: Forwards tool execution requests to your configured automation webhooks.
+- **Tool Execution Proxy**: Forwards tool execution requests to their configured direct URLs, handling specified authentication.
-- **Header Whitelisting**: Control which headers are forwarded to your tools using `tool.headers_whitelist`.
-Defaults to `Authorization` and `X-Agent-ID`.
+- **Header Whitelisting**: Control which additional headers (beyond auth) are forwarded to your tools using `tool.headers_whitelist`.
+Defaults to `Authorization` and `X-Agent-ID` if no specific auth is defined for the tool.
+- **Tool-Specific Authentication (v0.3.0)**:
+  - Each tool can define an `auth` object specifying authentication type (`header`, `basic`, `jwt`) and necessary credentials.
+  - The server automatically applies these authentication details when calling the tool's URL.
 - **Async Tool Support (v0.2.0)**:
 - Tools can be marked as `async: true`.
 - Returns a `job_id` and `poll_url` for async tools.